-If the proposal to relocate 2 schools to a single shared campus is approved Community Resources will have to consider the deployment of their staff who currently operate over 2 facilities.
-Similarly, Corporate Business Support will also have to determine the deployment of their staff as appropriate.
+If the proposal to co-locate 2 establishments in 1 building is approved community resources will have to consider the deployment of their staff who currently operate over 2 facilities.
+Similarly, corporate business support will also have to determine the deployment of their staff as appropriate.